 I try to keep the ads down, allowing the music to be the focus.
 That is, after all, what people come to the Sounds of Christmas for.
 So there aren't a lot of slots to fill.
 And I'm every bit as picky about the ads as I am about the music.

 This is a family-friendly radio station, so your ad, service and/or product need to be family-friendly, too.
-I didn't think I needed to say that, but after all the porn-related friend requests I get, I wanted to be sure.
+I didn't think I needed to say that, but after all some of the recent friend requests I've gotten, I wanted to be sure.

 That said, if you'd like to publicize your business and draw people to you, your website and your products and services (which will even be open online on Christmas Day), leave me a comment or send me a message and I'll get you all the details.
 Once the spaces fill up, that will be that.

 You can also let your friends know about us!
 Just mention us to friends and family who love Christmas music.
 And if you hear something that you really like, please check out the artist and at least consider buying their song or CD!
 Without them, there would be no Sounds of Christmas!

 You don't have to buy anything, of course.
 The best way you can support us is by listening!
 We'll be back on November 1 with thousands of great Christmas songs, including new holiday music from Kenny Rogers, MercyMe, Danny Gokey, India.Arie, KC and the Sunshine Band, the Brian Setzer Orchestra, LeAnn Rimes, Placido Domingo, Sharon Jones & the Dap Kings, Louis Colaiania and Train!